CleverCloud/clever-cloud.com/en/the-cloud/solution/controlled-consumption.md

 			   The Drop is the unit representing Clever Cloud's "computing energy".
 You fuel your app with Drops, in case of need.
             </p>
 			   <p>
-				   The Clever Cloud dashboard shows you in real time what’s left in the tank in terms of drops, time and consumed computing energy&nbsp;:
+				   The Clever Cloud dashboard shows you in real time what’s left in the tank in terms of drops, time and consumed computing energy:
 			   </p>
 			   <ul>
 				   <li>Your remaining Drops</li>